ksandom/bashStaticMDBuilder/README.md

 ./bin/testCSS
 ```

+You can view the build by running `./bin/test`.
+This will run a tiny HTTP server to show you what the build looks like.
+This does not modify the build, so can be used at any time, and `./bin/up` will still work afterwards.
+So this is useable and highly recommended before uploading to your website.

 ### Uploading it

 This assumes you have the [aws CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html) installed and working and the permissions for accessing the S3 bucket for your website.